 What I want to get across is that you’d be in error to put Eno on a pedestal.
 Anyone, can do it!
 That is, if you have the guts to go against all usual, well-meaning “advice” from family, friends, loved ones and vocational guidance officers to get your life together.
 DO you have the wherewithal to devote 8 hours a day (or more) to play.

 Instead of clocking on at the office, crunching numbers or pressuring pensioners into life insurance they don’t need, can you see yourself devoting that same amount of time to fiddling around with your DAW, Max/MSP, Pure Data or whatever musical means you prefer: juggling ideas, procedures, and sounds that – more often than not – will result in nought but creative “dead ends?”
 Probably not, given the low social status and financial instability that are for contemporary artists and musicians constant reminders of a comfortable life that might have been.

 You will also need a refined and discerning sense of aesthetic appreciation.
 This is where Eno and John Cage’s procedural approaches to creativity diverge.
 Cage was happy to live with the results of his chance music, accepting it on its own terms, whatever the hell it sounded like (anyone for another 8 bars of ‘Fingernails down a Blackboard?’).
 Eno, ever the aesthete, instead spends a great deal of time reflecting upon the artefacts of his play before releasing them to public scrutiny.
 So much so that Tamm’s considers listening to be Eno’s “primary compositional activity” (p.49).

-If you’d like to read more about Eno and his playful approach to creative practice check out chapter 4 of my imminent ‘blog’ book Making Popular Music: Power and Play.
+If you’d like to read more about Eno and his playful approach to creative practice check out my forthcoming book Popular Music, Power & Play: Reframing Creative Practice.

 Tamm, E. (1989).
 Brian Eno: His music and the vertical color of sound.
 New York, NY: Da Capo Press.